OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 If there are no OpenNebula Cluster’s ID it means that you haven’t imported any vCenter cluster that uses this port group so to import properly the network you should have imported the vcenter cluster first.

 ..
-Note:: Since 5.6 Multicluster networks are supported by OpenNebula, this means that you can import Port groups and Distributed Port groups with more than 1 vcenter cluster.
-OpenNebula will show up the related vcenter clusters and you should import at least 1 before proceeding with the importation.
+Note:: Multicluster networks are supported by OpenNebula, Port Groups and Distributed Port Groups spanning across than 1 vCenter cluster can be properly imported.
+OpenNebula will show up the related vCenter clusters and at least 1 should be imported before proceeding with the network import process.
-          Even if it is possible to import a multicluster network having only 1 vcenter cluster, it is best to take all vcenter clusters related to the network into OpenNebula first (arranging them into opennebula clusters) this will facilitate the network administration.
+          Even if it is possible to import a multicluster network having only 1 vCenter cluster imported, it is best to import all vCenter clusters related to the network into OpenNebula first (arranging them into OpenNebula clusters).

 A vCenter network name is unique inside a datacenter, so it is possible that two networks can be found with the same name in different datacenters and/or vCenter instances.
-When you import a network, OpenNebula checks its existing network pool and generates a name that avoids collisions if needed.
+When a network is imported, OpenNebula checks its existing network pool and generates a name that avoids collisions if needed.
 This name can be changed once the virtual network has been imported.
 The following screenshot shows an example:

 .. image:: /images/vcenter_import_vnet_step0.png
     :width: 50%